 The streetcar arrived with a rattle.
 The puppets got on.
 Still waited until she stopped shaking, then walked slowly back into the fog.

-She was so quiet that evening that the gargoyle finally said, “Are you mad at me for what I said about strings?”
+She was so quiet that evening that the gargoyle finally said, “Are you angry with me for what I said about strings?”

 “What?
-Oh, no, I’m not mad,” Still replied.
+Oh, no, I’m not angry,” Still replied.
 She shook her head.
 Her thoughts rattled around for a moment, but were just as jumbled when they came to rest as they had been before.
 “I just heard something today…”

 “Something bad?” the gargoyle asked.